DerekShain/fs-journal/src/reflections/wk5/day-21.md

 ## When do you think Query parameters would be helpful when writing your server?

+When looking for and separating specific objects and sub-objects of a specific item.

 ## Daily Challenge

 [Daily Challenge BURGERS](https://derekshain.github.io/node-intro/)